anthonycheng12/Lebron-James-Stat-Tracker/readme.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a player list
+3. as a user, I can add a photo
-4. as a user, I can view my player list
+4. as a user, I can view LeBron's stats
-5. as a user, I can add players to my player list
+5. as a user, I can add a video
-6. as a user, I can delete players of my list
+6. as a user, I can view LeBron photos of a specific team

 ## Research Topics